Key business dates for 2023

 July

-A P11D form tells HMRC what expenses and benefits you've given your employees over the year, helping HMRC calculate how much tax and National Insurance is due.
+A P11D form tells HMRC what expenses and benefits you've given your employees over the year, helping HMRC calculate how much tax and National Insurance are due.

 22: Deadline for paying Class 1A National Insurance contributions